 In many hospitals it’s simply accepted that the service needs of imaging equipment will never be fully managed by in-house clinical engineers.
-The in-house engineer will work on lower-risk machines like c-arms, bone densitometers, and portable x-ray while the OEM “big guns” will take care of the CTs, MRIs, and PET scanners.
+The in-house engineer will work on lower-risk machines like C-arms, DEXAs, and portable X-ray while the OEM “big guns” will take care of the CTs, MRIs, and PET scanners.
 This arrangement is common and it gets the job done, but we think it’s a mistake.
 Hospitals are investing in high-overhead expenses for their lowest return-on-investment equipment and it leaves an untapped talent pool inside their facilities.

 As a third-party imaging equipment service provider, we work frequently with in-house clinical engineers.
 These are technical staff trained in electronics, mechanics, computer hardware, and software; essentially, many of the same building blocks that comprise the training of OEM engineers.
 But all too often these professionals are limited in the equipment they are entrusted with.